-The Special CBI Court of Guwahati today sentenced life imprisonment to National Democratic Front of Boroland (NDFB) Founder Chairman Ranjan Daimary and 9 others in connection with October 2008 serial bombing case.
+The Special CBI Court of Guwahati today sentenced life imprisonment to the National Democratic Front of Bodoland (NDFB) Founder, Chairman Ranjan Daimary, and 9 others in connection with the October 2008 serial bombing case.

 The CBI court – earlier on 28th January – convicted Mr. Daimary and 13 others in the case.
 The court, however, acquitted one accused named Nilim Daimary alias Mridul Goyari.

-The then Deputy Commander of the NDFB George Bodo is also in the list of the 10 got life-term imprisonment.
+The then Deputy Commander of the NDFB George Bodo is also on the list of the 10 who got life-term imprisonment.

 The Public Prosecutor appealed the death penalty for the convicts.

-Out of total 14 convicts, 4 have served their sentence in their judicial custody already.
+Out of a total of 14 convicts, 4 have served their sentence in their judicial custody already.

-The CBI filed charge-sheets against total 22 people, out of which 15 faced this trial.
+The CBI filed charge sheets against total of 22 people, out of which 15 faced this trial.
 Three of those accused named Binthilang, Uttam Swargiar, and Tensu Narzary are killed by the security forces.
 Another 3 are still absconding.

-On 30 October 2008, the NDFB triggered total 18 bombs in several places of the state that took 88 lives and injured more than 450 people.
+On 30 October 2008, the NDFB triggered a total of 18 bombs in several places of the state that took 88 lives and injured more than 450 people.

-The NDFB split into two factions as NDFB(Progressive) and NDFB(Ranjan Daimary) in 2008 as Ranjan Daimary’s involvement was eastablished in October serial blast case.
+The NDFB split into two factions as NDFB(Progressive) and NDFB(Ranjan Daimary) in 2008 as Ranjan Daimary’s involvement was established in October serial blast case.
 The NDFB(P) faction is led by B Sungthagra alias Dhiren Boro.
-Later in 2012, when Ranjan daimary faction made an agreement for ‘peace-talk’, B Saoraigwra split up the outfit into another faction that is still active in militancy.
+Later in 2012, when Ranjan Daimary faction made an agreement for ‘peace-talks, B Saoraigwra split up the outfit into another faction that is still active in militancy.